IAU-ADES/ADES-Master/tests/mpc/README.txt

 As of Jan 16, 2018, this handles the astCat codes properly, translating the single-character codes into and out of the IAU-ADES 2017 codes.
 The test.mpc file demonstrates this.

+As of Aug 20, 2019, this handles the extended minor planet permID's  (above 619999; ~000z format).
+This only affects mpc80coltoxml and xmltompc80col; the xmltopsv allows and still allows arbitrary positive integers for the ID